-Buprenorphine Sandoz patches are available in three different strengths.
-Your doctor will decide which patch, or combination of patches, is suitable to control your pain.
+Different strengths of BUPREDERMAL patches are available.
+Your doctor will decide which strength is suitable to control your pain.

 During treatment, your doctor may change the patch you use to a different strength if necessary, or tell you to use a combination of up to two patches.
 Do not cut or divide the patch or use a higher dose than recommended.

 The maximum total dose must not exceed 40 micrograms/hour and you should not apply more than two patches at the same time.
-For example, if the total maximum dose is applied, no more than two 20 micrograms/h buprenorphine patches should be applied.
-Take note of the strength of patch being given to you by your pharmacist.
+If one 40 micrograms/hour patch is applied, no additional patches should be applied.
 Follow the instructions your doctor or pharmacist gives you exactly.